Call 412-367-9300 to reach the Information Desk at La Roche University. To browse the directory, please select a letter from the menu above.

 William J. Crowley, J.D.

-Assistant Professor, Justice, Law and Security
+Assistant Professor and Chair, Justice, Law and Security

 - Subject matter expert and consultant to the media in the fields of national security, white collar crime, confidential human sources and police tactics